 The title of the paper shall be "Connection Sharing Ethics".
-Below the title, your name should appear as the author of the paper, together with the due date (December 3, 2007, start of class).
+Below the title, your name should appear as the author of the paper, together with the due date.

 Your finished paper may be shared, with your name removed, as an anonymous example of student writing from this class, or as an example of student beliefs on this subject.
 Therefore, for ease of name removal, this is the one and only place that your name should appear in your paper.
 To protect their privacy, your paper should not identify other private individuals, but you can identify the sources of information you got from the Internet or the library.